-In combination with the biological parameters and other input settings (Table 3), the Generalised Yield Model (Constable & de la Mare 1996, Constable et al. 2002) was used to estimate the fishing mortality and corresponding catch that meets the short-term decision rule, i.e. that will result in a 75% escapement relative to a two-year projection with zero fishing mortality (Figure 1).
+Fishing mortality and corresponding catch that meets the short-term decision rule, i.e. that will result in a 75% escapement relative to a two-year projection with zero fishing mortality (Figure 1) were calculated based on updated biological parameters and other input settings (Table 2).